JoeyHendricks/python-benchmark-harness/README.md

 Therefore it is possible with QuickPotato to pick and choose which function should be measured and profiled.

-The chosen functions need to be fitted with a performance_critical decorator so QuickPotato knows that this function needs to be tested when executed during a unit performance test.
+The chosen functions need to be fitted with a performance_critical decorator so QuickPotato knows that this function needs to be tested when triggered during a unit performance test.
 The snippet below gives you a example of how you can decorate function for use with QuickPotato.

 ```python